breatheco-de/content/src/content/lesson/intro-to-prework.md

 ## This course works, but you have to trust us
 <hr>

 The human brain requires a lot of energy to make any decision, especially when lots of variables are taking part in the equation.
 This course will be hard because we are re-designing the way you make these decisions.
 You will have to think similar to the way computers think.
-Do not worry though, a time will come when everything you do will become an acquired behavior.
+Do not worry though, a time will come when everything you do will become an acquired behaviour.

 If you feel overwhelmed and confused, <span style="color:#993300">**ask for help!!**</span> And, **keep up the hard work –** you will make it!
 All the lessons are cumulative – meaning every exercise will require you to use all your skills you have learned in the past.